 Drawing from history, media, politics, and strategy, Reality is Negotiable exposes the mechanics of influence used by those who shape public perception while remaining outside the spotlight.
 It explores how narratives are manufactured, how reputations are destroyed, and how control is maintained not by ideology but by manipulation, timing, and relentless spectacle.

-This is not an offense or defense against Stone—it’s an autopsy of the world he helped build.
+This is not an offense or defense against Roger Stone—it’s an autopsy of the world he helped build.
 A world where lies can outlast facts, perception outweighs policy, and the rules are bent long before anyone realizes a game is being played.
 Readers are not asked to agree or oppose.
 They are asked to question the lens through which they’ve been looking at history, politics, and their sense of righteousness.

 When Facades Crack is a blistering examination of how tyranny thrives not despite but through liberalism.
 It’s an account of how the language of freedom becomes a shield for power, how justice gets bent into legal obedience, and how democracies betray their ideals—not with fanfare but with silence, subtlety, and plausible deniability.